Here follows a sample request that we are going to explain:

 not

-You can use parentheses to group elements (from version 1.21), which will sometimes make things clearer, and may allow expressing combinations which would have been difficult otherwise.
+You can use parentheses to group elements, which will sometimes make things clearer, and may allow expressing combinations which would have been difficult otherwise.

 Words inside phrases and capitalized words are not stem-expanded.
 Wildcards may be used anywhere inside a term.
 Specifying a wildcard on the left of a term can produce a very slow search (or even an incorrect one if the expansion is truncated because of excessive size).
 Also see More about wildcards.

-To save you some typing, Recoll versions 1.20 and later interpret a field value given as a comma-separated list of terms as an AND list and a slash-separated list as an OR list.
+To save you some typing, a field value given as a comma-separated list of terms will be interpreted as an AND list and a slash-separated list as an OR list.
 No white space is allowed.
-So
+So:

 author:john,lennon